The Blowup Formula for the Instanton Part of Vafa-Witten Invariants on Projective Surfaces: Nakajima--Yoshioka blow-up algorithm

 \item[$\blacktriangleright$] {\ttfamily PROCEDURE:} The algorithm proceeds as follows: \begin{enumerate}[label=\Alph*] \item We can assume $0\leq \ell <r$ by applying Lemma \ref{lem: Twisting by O(C)} an appropriate number of times.
 Apply Algorithm \ref{alg: NY blow-up single term} to obtain

 \item Apply Algorithm \ref{alg: NY blow-up single term} to those terms indexed by $i\in I$ for which $M_i$ has maximal virtual dimension, and remove those terms from $I$.
-Collect the resulting output terms of type (i) to form $\Phi_n'$ for the appropriate $n$.
+Collect the resulting output terms of type (i) to form $\Phi_n'$ for the appropriate $n$ (since the virtual dimensions of the spaces appearing in the algorithm are bounded above by $M(c)$, one automatically has $n\geq 0$).
 Collect the resulting output terms of type (ii) of lower virtual dimension and add those terms to $I$.
 We now use $I$ to denote the indexing set for this new collection. \item Iterate Step \ref{totalstepii} until $I$ indexes the empty set.
 This will terminate, because after each step, $I$ is finite and the maximal virtual dimension of the moduli spaces indexed by $I$ decreases at each step. \end{enumerate} \end{itemize}

 \end{alg}